Five Steps to a Better Lodge

 - Written by Carl Seibert

 My aim in these articles is to inform, educate and instill a sense of responsibility in our success.
 I do this by sometimes offering ideas that are not your normal run-of-the-mill thoughts and ideas.
 We are not perfect and sometimes we have to look at ourselves as others see us before we realize the need to improve.
 So, how am I doing?
-Let me know what you think and let me know how your lodge is working to preserve the good life!
-Email me at email@example.com.
+Let me know what you think and let me know how your lodge is overcoming the obstacles to growth and change.
+Email me at firstname.lastname@example.org.

 Carl Seibert, COO/State Secretary